KrisKohlm/KrisKohlm.github.io/index.md

-## About Me
+## Kristine Kohlmeier
 I am a recent Master's graduate with a background in applied economics and environmental and health data analysis.
 My work focuses on turning complex datasets into clear insights that inform policy and operational decisions.

 ---